Talamantez/weak-crow-28/islands/README.txt

    - Use `useEffect` to retrieve stored data from `localStorage` and update the component's state.
    - Update `sections` state when `isAddingSection` changes.

-5. Delete Project:
+5. Delete Chapter:
-   - Define the `deleteProject` function to remove the project from `localStorage` and redirect to the home page.
+   - Define the `deleteChapter` function to remove the chapter from `localStorage` and redirect to the home page.

 6. Delete Section:
    - Define the `deleteSection` function to remove a section from the `sections` array and update `localStorage`.